lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/All Feedback.md

 ### Functionality
 - function decomposition
 	- *functions shouldn't have an extended functionality.
 Make sure that anything too long is plit up among different functions* (||)
+	- but don't get too specific either - if you have a very short bit of code that would need a pass by reference and return value if in a seperate function, it's less confusing to just leave it with the rest
-	- but don't get too specific either, and check for pre-existing functionality/helper methods before writing one (`s[0] = toUpperCase(originalSurname[0])` vs. writing out a switchFirstChar function that uses substrings)
+	- check for pre-existing functionality/helper methods before writing one (`s[0] = toUpperCase(originalSurname[0])` vs. writing out a switchFirstChar function that uses substrings)
 - don't worry about keeping edge-case checks out of loops for efficiency. it's not that much of a difference, and it could be clearer within the loop
 - code repeating
 	- use for loops, etc. to avoid repeating code!